CumulusNetworks/docs/content/cumulus-linux-53/Layer-2/Link-Layer-Discovery-Protocol.md

 ## Configure LLDP Timers

-You can configure the frequency of LLDP updates (between 10 and 300 seconds) and the amount of time to hold the information before discarding it.
+You can configure the frequency of LLDP updates (between 10 and 300 seconds) and the amount of time (between 1 and 10 seconds) to hold the information before discarding it.
 The hold time interval is a multiple of the `tx-interval`.

 The following example commands configure the frequency of LLDP updates to 100 and the hold time to 3.